SimonGarcia01/FlightCalculator/README.md

 - src/ui holds the FlightCalculator.java

--docs holds all the documentation: Javadoc, analysis, and a flow diagram.
+- docs holds all the documentation: Javadoc, analysis, and a flow diagram.

--bin/ui holds the binary files.
+- bin/ui holds the binary files.